-One of the accrediting agencies for the Audiology Profession is the: Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association - 10801 Rockville Pike, Rockville, MD 20852.
-Telephone # (301) 897-5700.
-The Audiology Program is currently working on preparing the document that must be submitted in order to apply for the accreditation of the Program.
+The Audiology Program is currently accredited by Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, one of the accrediting agencies for the Audiology Profession.
+It is located at 10801 Rockville Pike, Rockville, MD 20852; telephone number is (301) 897-5700.

-JOINT DEGREE PROGRAMS
+JOINT DEGREE PROGRAM

-The Post-Doctoral Master of Science and the Graduate Certificate in Clinical Research represent a joint effort, of the School of Medicine and the School of Health Professions of the Medical Sciences Campus of the University of Puerto Rico, to offer two multidisciplinary didactic training programs to meet the need among minority health professionals for formalized academic training in the principles of clinical research.
-These programs were developed with the support of the other four academic schools of our campus; Graduate School of Public Health, School of Dentistry, School of Pharmacy and School of Nursing.
-These academic programs also joined in the partnership with the graduate clinical research program, K - 30, at Mayo Clinic - Rochester, MN, the San Juan Veterans Administration Medical Center and the Puerto Rico Department of Health to increase the depth and breadth of training opportunities and improve the overall quality of the education.
+The Post-Doctoral Master of Science in Clinical and Translational Research represents a joint effort, of the School of Medicine and the School of Health Professions of the Medical Sciences Campus of the University of Puerto Rico, to offer a multidisciplinary didactic training programs to meet the need among minority health professionals for formalized academic training in the principles of clinical and translational research.
+This program was developed with the support of the other schools of our campus; Graduate School of Public Health, School of Dentistry, School of Pharmacy and School of Nursing.
+This academic program also joined in partnership with the graduate clinical research program, K - 30, at Mayo Clinic - Rochester, MN, the San Juan Veterans Administration Medical Center and the Puerto Rico Department of Health to increase the depth and breadth of training opportunities and improve the overall quality of the education.